dustedmtl/lastu/USAGE.md

    - lemma starts with string `voi`
  - `form like %ta%`
    - form contains the substring `ta`
-   - note the difference to the operator `middle`!
+   - note the difference to the operator `middle`
+     - this search does not exclude strings that start with `ta`